swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/introduction.md

 seamless integration with a CI/CD pipeline and visualize reports with [CML](../tools.md).

+## State of the MLOps process

+At the beginning of this part, the following issues remain:

+- [ ] Codebase requires manual download and setup
+- [ ] Dataset requires manual download and placement
+- [ ] Experiment may not be reproducible on other machines
+- [ ] CI/CD pipeline does not report the results of the experiment
+- [ ] Changes to model are not thoroughly reviewed and discussed before integration

 ## Environment

 This guide has been written with :simple-apple: macOS and :simple-linux: Linux